-It is estimated that in a tanker attack every pirate pocketed around $32,000, the leader more than $130,000, and the middle man that sold the oil, about half a million dollars.
+It is estimated that in a tanker attack, every pirate pocketed around $32,000.
+The leader made more than $130,000.
+And the middle man that sold the oil, about half a million dollars.

 Peak and downfall

-The area is patrolled by the countries that make up the Straits -Malaysia, Thailand, Singapore, and Indonesia-, but that was one of the problems.
-A patrol in pursuit of a pirate boat could not invade the territorial waters of its neighbors, so the pirates crossed the boundary and fled.
-And then hid in of the thousands of uninhabited Indonesian islands.
+The area was patrolled by the countries that make up the Straits -Malaysia, Thailand, Singapore, and Indonesia.
+But that was one of the problems.
+A patrol in pursuit of a pirate boat could not invade the territorial waters of its neighbors.
+So the pirates crossed the boundary and fled.
+And then, they hid on one of the thousands of uninhabited Indonesian islands.

-But in 2013 the Nigerian pirates started kidnapping the crew for ransom.
-And the trend has been steadily growing.
-In 2016 they kidnapped 53 people, the next year, 75; and in 2018, 78.
-All the while they had stopped hijacking tankers, until 2018 that is, because they came back with a vengeance and captured six tankers that year.
-Although instead of selling the oil, it seems they now ask for a ransom for both ship and crew.
+Meanwhile, they had stopped hijacking tankers.
+Until 2018, that is, because that year, they came back with a vengeance and captured six tankers.
+But instead of selling the oil, they asked for a ransom for both ship and crew.

 According to a former pirate interviewed by the Deutsche Welle, the buccaneers make from 500,000 to 2 million dollars with each oil tanker attack.

-Piracy has spread to the whole Golf of Guinea, from the Cote d’Ivoire to the Democratic Republic of Congo, and it is in the raise: from 39 attacks in 2003 and 2014, to 50 attacks in 2016, and 79 in 2018.
+Piracy has now spread to the whole Golf of Guinea, from Cote d’Ivoire to the Democratic Republic of the Congo.
+And it is on the rise.